filipsobol/sonda/docs/configuration.md

 # Configuration

 All Sonda plugins accept the same configuration options.
-The configuration object is optional and **it is recommended to only enable additional features when needed**, as they may affect the performance of the build process, the size of the generated report, or the information included in it.
+The configuration object is optional, and **it is recommended to enable additional features only when necessary**, as they may impact the performance of the build process, the size of the generated report, or the amount of information included in it.

 These are the default options: